SAP-archive/helm-broker/docs/01-installation.md

 ### Install Helm Broker as a standalone component

-Follow these steps to run the Helm Broker without building a binary file:
+Follow these steps to run Helm Broker without building a binary file:

 1. Start Minikube:
 ```bash